nimbella/demo-projects/election/README.md

   nim project deploy github:nimbella/demo-projects/election
 ```

-If you did not sign up with a GitHub id, then clone the project locally first, then deploy.
+If you did not sign up with a GitHub id, clone the project locally first, then deploy.
 This is because the GitHub rate limits are
 too low to deploy without cloning unless you're authenticated with GitHub.

 ```